Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications

 We fix a compatible almost complex structure $J$ on $\R \times (P \times \R)$ which coincides with the cylindrical almost complex structure $J_\infty$ in the set $\{ t \ge N\}$ for some sufficiently big $N > 0$.
 In the following we assume that $J$ is regular for the below spaces of pseudo-holomorphic discs.
 To see how this can be achieved, we refer to Section \ref{sec:reg} below.

-We will consider pseudo-holomorphic discs with boundary on $L \cup L'$ and boundary-punctures of which some are asymptotic to Reeb chords on the Legendrian end, and some are mapped to double-points of $L \cup L'$.
-We will require that these pseudo-holomorphic discs satisfy the conditions in Section \ref{sec:moduli-discs} outside of some compact set, and that they satisfy the conditions in Section \ref{sec:moduli-polygons} in a neighbourhood of the punctures mapped to double-points.
+We will consider pseudo-holomorphic discs having boundary on $L \cup L'$ and boundary-punctures of which some are asymptotic to Reeb chords on the Legendrian end, and some are mapped to double-points of $L \cup L'$.
+We will require that these pseudo-holomorphic discs satisfy the conditions in Section \ref{sec:moduli-discs} outside of some compact set, and that they satisfy the conditions in Section \ref{sec:moduli-polygons} in some neighbourhood of the punctures which are mapped to double-points.

-Recall that we have fixed a Legendrian lift of $L \cup L'$ with the property that every Reeb chord starts on $L$ and ends on $L'$ and that this choice induces a notion of positivity and negativity for the latter punctures.
+Recall that we have fixed a Legendrian lift of $L \cup L'$ with the property that every Reeb chord starts on $L$ and ends on $L'$, and that this choice induces a notion of positivity and negativity for the punctures of the latter kind.